We would like to thank Fire Chief Kurt Stone, and all of the staff of Atascadero

 Association of San Luis Obispo County, in association with the California Fire Chiefs Association.

 Sponsored in part by PG&E

 Thank You to EQ-Wine Covers Co. of Paso Robles

-for underwriting all of the costs associated with the first CERT class held recently in Paso Robles.
+for underwriting all of the costs associated with the every CERT class held in the North County since 2011.

 A special Thank You to Heart Hero's CPR Instructors Steph and Bob Ponti.
 Their generous contributions for our CERT Program have made a huge difference!
 For CPR instruction, and First Aid Education these are the people